 - Unplug appliances that are not in use, especially heaters and irons.

-- Keep a look out for signs of dangerous or loose wiring such as scorch marks, hot plugs and sockets, fuses that blow or circuit-breakers that trip for no obvious reasons, or flickering lights.
+- Be aware of dangerous signs from loose wiring such a scorch marks, hot plugs and sockets, fuses that blow or circuit-breakers that trip for no obvious reason, or flickering lights.

-- Remember to check hidden cables and leads, e.g. behind furniture or under carpets and mats.
-Replace any that are worn.
+- Remember to check hidden cables and leads such as behind furniture or under carpets or mats.

 - Always check that you use the right fuse in plugs and the recommended bulb wattage in light fittings to prevent overheating.